jaruesink/remix-medusa/README.md

 # 👋 Welcome to my Remix Medusa example repository

-The main branch here will have all of the "final" code you need to pull down to see the example.
+Check the PRs and `step-7` for the final branch so far.
+You can pull down the main repo and follow along in the readme, or pull down `step-7` to run the latest.
+Docker is required for the later steps.
+Feel free to follow me [@\_jakeCodes](https://twitter.com/_jakeCodes) and reach out if you have any questions or think something is missing/complicated.
+A lot is missing, and it would take forever to cover all of the features, but this is meant to get you started in a way that you can keep learning and improving.

 This is being created for a talk on Remix, so I won't dive too deep into the Medusa code.
 I'm not including the Medusa Admin (https://github.com/medusajs/admin), but it could be included as an app in this monorepo also.

 ## Step 1: Initialize NX Remix